 A journey into the world of the youth is necessary in order to understand, accept, and guide them.
-This will allow the church to detect and satisfy the needs they may have so as to integrate them and make them feel that they are a part of the church family.
+This will allow the church to detect and satisfy the needs they may have so as to integrate them and make them feel part of the church family.